mumblez/gwg/README.md

     secret: superSecret-repo-2
     sshPrivKey: /path/to/priv/key-2
     sshPassPhrase: abc
-    # add more repos ...
+    # append more repos ...
 ```

 The program will search for a `config.[yaml,json,toml]` file in: